zero-mstd/mav-z/README.md

 * 06/10/2022, Zero
     * fix the bug that user’s avatar and header cannot be rendered
     * add a catch-all handler for all unsupported types, so that it can suit Pleroma I guess. (thanks to [@tusooa](https://github.com/zero-mstd/mav-z/issues/1))
+    * fix the bug that all captions become the last one when there are more than 1 images

 ## Usage:
 Simply put, just request your Mastodon archive and download it, save this repo, open the `archive_page.html` web page in your browser and choose your archive, there you go.